GonzaloMAF/job-agent/README.md

 Users can move applications between stages and add notes to each application.

 📄 CV Management
-Upload CVs in PDF, DOC or DOCX format
+Upload CVs in PDF, DOC, or DOCX format
 Store and manage multiple CV versions
 Download previously uploaded CVs
 Select the current CV
 AI-powered CV analysis
 🤖 AI Features

 The application integrates the Anthropic API to provide: